-- 1. All essays are to be submitted in hard copy, typed and double-spaced on substantial white paper. - 2.
+- 1. All written assignments are to be submitted electronically following your professor's instructions.
+Students are responsible for making sure they are familiar with each professor's policy on electronic submissions. - 2.
 Footnotes, endnotes and bibliographies are to be prepared according to the Departmental Guide (which follows). - 3.
-Written assignments are due at the beginning of class.
-Late marks are calculated on the paper copy submitted to the instructor or in the Essay Drop Box.
-Late penalties are calculated according to calendar day, including weekends. - 4.
+Late marks are calculated on the paper copy submitted to OWL Late penalties are calculated according to calendar day, including Saturdays. - 4.
 In first and second year courses lateness will be penalized as follows: First day late -- 3 marks deduction.
 Each subsequent calendar day late -- 2 marks per day deduction. - 5.
 Third and fourth year seminars will be penalized for lateness at the rate of half a grade (5%) per day. - 6.
 No paper or seminar will be accepted if it is more than seven calendar days late. - 7.
 Extensions will only be given for assignments worth more than 10% with medical documentation submitted through Academic Counseling. - 8.
 Students must complete the written assignments worth more than 10% to pass essay courses.
+If the written assignments are not handed in, the default grade will be 48% or the cumulative average of the student, whichever is lower.